 Major depressive disorder VA disability benefits are available to veterans who can service-connect their condition.
-This page explains how veterans can service-connect their major depressive disorder, how to apply, appeals and denials, and gives general information to veterans who want to learn.
-Remember, if you have questions after reading the article below, there is never a charge to talk to us and ask questions.
+This page explains how veterans can service-connect their major depressive disorder, how to apply, appeals and denials, and gives general information to veterans who want to learn more.
+Remember, if you have questions, there is never a charge to talk to us.
 For help, just fill out the online contact form.

 About Major Depressive Disorder VA Disability Benefits Ratings For Veterans

 Some veterans may experience prolonged periods of depression after their service.
-While there is no cure for major depressive disorder, there are various treatments.
+While there is no cure for Major Depressive Disorder (aka depression), there are various treatments.
 Each veteran will respond differently to medication and other treatment options.
 Many veterans will fight major depressive disorder their entire lives.
 Some veterans will find that their major depressive disorder is severe enough to prevent them from working.
 We have an entire section later in this article dedicated to veterans that can’t work from major depressive disorder.

 Other Mental Conditions & Major Depressive Disorder

 Veterans can apply for major depressive disorder VA disability benefits and other mental conditions at the same time.
 These mental conditions should be considered service-connected as long as there is a nexus to your military service.
 The VA is likely to give you one rating for all your mental impairments.
 So remember, the more conditions you have and the more severe they are, the higher your rating should be.

 Anxiety: Major depressive disorder is often coupled with anxiety.
 Veterans who are eligible for major depressive disorder benefits are often also eligible for anxiety veterans benefits as well.
 Anxiety may be a symptom of your major depressive disorder.
 On the other hand, many veteran’s depression may have been triggered by their anxiety.